netflex-sdk/netflex-sdk.github.io/docs/media.md

 The `/config/media.php` file is used to configure the various presets for cdn media.
 This makes it easy to re-use media styles.

+All presets inherits from the 'default' preset, so if any parameters are left out, they will inherit its value from the default preset.

 ## Example configuration

 ```php